nikerla/vc-content/pages/blogs/news/2013-11-13-virtocommerce-1-5-with-cms-accelerator.md

 * Product and Category Templates are implemented using Kooboo views and determined (which template to use, based on user context, product viewed or category browsed) by Virto Commerce engine
 * All virto commerce business logic remained intact, so you can easily migrate your application from MVC site to Kooboo and back if needed

-We also added the source code of that product into Github at [https://github.com/VirtoCommerce/vc-kooboo](https://github.com/VirtoCommerce/vc-kooboo).
+We also added the source code of that product into Github at <a hre="https://github.com/VirtoCommerce/vc-kooboo" rel="nofollow">https://github.com/VirtoCommerce/vc-kooboo</a>.

 Here are some more specific features that you might find interesting after digging dipper into implementation: